tahmidisl/wm-sales-analysis/README.md

 ```

 ### Identifying each Walmart branch's highest rated product categories.
-This allows decision makers to tailor inventory and prioritize promotions on a local basis to cater to unique customer needs.
+This would allow me to show decision makers how to tailor inventory and prioritize promotions on a local basis to cater to unique customer needs.
 ```sq
 SELECT branch, category, avg_rating
 FROM (